17 Bruton Street, Mayfair

 17 Bruton Street was a large, eighteenth-century townhouse located next to Berkeley Square in Mayfair, London.
-Built in 1742, it was leased by Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne during the 1920s.
-On 21 April 1926 Lord Strathmore's daughter Elizabeth, Duchess of York gave birth at the house to Princess Elizabeth of York, who would later become the longest-reigning Sovereign of the United Kingdom.
+Built in 1742, it was leased by the 14th Earl of Strathmore and Kinghorne during the 1920s.
+On 21 April 1926, Lord Strathmore's daughter Elizabeth, Duchess of York, gave birth at the house to Princess Elizabeth of York, who would later become the longest-reigning Sovereign of the United Kingdom.
+The building was demolished in 1937 and replaced by Berkeley Square House.

 History and occupants

-The house was the town residence of Neil Primrose, 3rd Earl of Rosebery in 1796.
-In 1831 the lease, which then had a remaining term of four years, was held by Thomas Berkeley, 6th Earl of Berkeley.
+The house was the town residence of the 3rd Earl of Rosebery in 1796.
+In 1831 the lease, which then had a remaining term of four years, was held by Thomas, 6th Earl of Berkeley.
 In 1832 the house was taken by William Pole-Tylney-Long-Wellesley (who later became 4th Earl of Mornington).

-Various contemporary newspaper articles record a number of tenants as the occupants of the house during the 1850s and 1860s, including Miles Stapleton, 10th Baron Beaumont, who died there on 16 August 1854, followed by Viscount Ebrington in November 1855, and John Bligh, 6th Earl of Darnley in March 1860.
+Various contemporary newspaper articles record a number of tenants as the occupants of the house during the 1850s and 1860s, including Miles Stapleton, 10th Baron Beaumont, who died there on 16 August 1854, followed by Hugh Fortescue, Viscount Ebrington in November 1855, and John Bligh, 6th Earl of Darnley in March 1860.
 The Morning Post reported that the Countess of Carnarvon (wife of Henry Herbert, 4th Earl of Carnarvon) gave birth to a stillborn son at the house on 21 July 1862.

 By December 1869 the house had become the London home of William Campbell, 2nd Baron Stratheden and Campbell, whose family continued to occupy the House until 1920.
 Following his death in January 1893, the House became the home of his brother and successor, who loaned the house to Mrs Alban Gibbs for a dance held on 30 May 1893.

-In 1905 The Hon.
-Kenneth Campbell, youngest son of Lord and Lady Stratheden and Campbell married Rosalina Oppenheim; this was reported as something of a novelty in the Daily Mirror due to the fact that the bride's parents (Mr and Mrs Henry Oppenheim) and groom's parents were neighbours in London, occupying No. 16 and 17 Bruton Street respectively.
+In 1905, Kenneth Campbell, youngest son of Lord and Lady Stratheden and Campbell, married Rosalina Oppenheim; this was reported as something of a novelty in the Daily Mirror due to the fact that the bride's parents (Mr and Mrs Henry Oppenheim) and groom's parents were neighbours in London, occupying No. 16 and 17 Bruton Street respectively.